piakochar/mongodb-java-demo/README.md

 these things can be found here: https://docs.atlas.mongodb.com/driver-connection/.
 On step 5 of these instructions, select Java as your driver language and version 3.6 or later.

-Once you've done this, run the following command from the src directory of this application to run it:
+Once you've done this, run the following command from the root directory of this application (the directory with pom.xml in it) to run it:
 `mvn spring-boot:run`.
 Then, open your browser and navigate to `localhost:8081` and you should see the homepage.

 ## Resources